11 Techniques To Increase Free Trial Sign-ups

 This will create less friction for the user.

-As user sees more value in using your product, he/she may choose to add more personal information.
+As the user sees more value in using your product, he/she may choose to add more personal information.

 While creating the account, you should avoid asking to enter the password twice.